 Founded in 1976, Concordia University Irvine today is one of the region’s leading private nonprofit Christian Lutheran universities.
 Preparing students for their vocations - their calling in life - Concordia’s Lutheran heritage provides a thoughtful and caring Christian community that lives out the theology of “Grace alone.
 Faith alone.”

-- The Music Department is accredited by the National Association of Schools of Music (NASM).
+- Concordia University Irvine is accredited by the National Association of Schools of Music (NASM).

-- Concordia has a wind orchestra, symphony orchestra, jazz orchestra, 2 small jazz ensembles, 4 choirs, 5 worship bands, 4 handbell ensembles, commercial music ensemble, Americana Ensemble, and many chamber ensembles.
+- Concordia has a wind orchestra, symphony orchestra, small orchestra, jazz orchestra, small jazz ensembles, four choirs, five worship bands, handbell ensembles, commercial music ensembles, an Americana Ensemble (traditional American folk music), and many classical chamber ensembles.

-- The new Borland-Manske Center features ensemble rehearsal rooms, recital space, private lesson studios, classrooms, practice rooms, and a recording studio suite opened in Fall 2019.
+- One of Southern California's premium music learning centers, the new Borland-Manske Center features ensemble rehearsal rooms, recital space, private lesson studios, classrooms, practice rooms, and a recording studio suite.
+It opened in Fall 2019.

 The Arts play a vital role in the mission of a Christian University.
 An artist can depict our human frailty and need for God, an actor can draw us into the complexities of human relationships with which God has blessed us, and a band of musicians can lead us to glimpses of heavenly beauty.